nmattela/node-object-matcher/README.md

 const person = new PhDStudent()
 ```
-Then we would expect the PhD student to match with the `case "Student"`.
+Then we would expect the PhD student to match with the `case "Student"`, since `PhDStudent` extends `Student`.
 However, it does not, as the direct class of the PhD student is `PhDStudent`,
 not `Student`.

 This is where this pattern match library comes into play.
-It provides you with a mixin `WithMatcher` that you can apply to the root class
+It provides you with a function `match`, and a mixin `WithMatcher` that you can apply to the root class
-(in this case `Person`)
+(in this case `Person`).
-which works similarly to the switch statement, except that it allows you to
+Match works similarly to the switch statement, except that it allows you to
 match deeper:
 ```typescript